carl010010/2019-Senior-Project-Unity-Video-Game-/README.md

 My school [Oregon Institute of Technology](https://www.oit.edu/) reqired each student on the computer science BS track to complete an individual 3 term long project.
 Thusly named a Senior project.

-For my Senior project I choose to create a video game, loosely based off of the [Theif series]([https://en.wikipedia.org/wiki/Thief_(series)](https://en.wikipedia.org/wiki/Thief_(series))).
+For my Senior project I choose to create a video game, loosely based off of the [Thief series](https://en.wikipedia.org/wiki/Thief_(series)).

 While was my first ever "complete" game, I have had many years of experimenting in unity, and I know a full game would be quite a difficult challange.
 For that reason and that fact that i'm a software enginer I set some limits on the scope of the "art" in  the project.

 	1. I wasnt going to worry about graphics or animations (Cubes and flat textures were fair game)
 	2. The UI only needs to be functional
 	3. Not to worry about sounds other then foot steps
 	4. If the games not pretty it better work

 # 6 Main Pillars for success